panuwsan/nd1-learning-journey-2025/README.md

 ## Description

-This repository documents the **competition concept, rules, and high-level design philosophy** for participating in the **All Japan Robot Sumo Tournament 2026** in the **500 g class**, covering both divisions:
+This repository documents the **competition concept, rules, and high-level design philosophy** for participating in the **All Japan Robot Sumo Tournament 2026** in the **500g class**, covering both divisions:

 - **Autonomous (Auto):** fully autonomous operation after the official start signal
 - **Remote-Controlled (RC):** operator-controlled robot using a legal wireless controller